for-coursera/DASI/README.md

 ### Variables

-  * Variables, numerical or categorical, quantitative or qualitative:
+  * Variables, numerical or categorical (quantitative or qualitative):
+    * Define a **numerical** variable is an observed response that is a numerical value
       * If the variable is numerical, further classify it as **continuous** or **discrete** based on whether or not the variable can take on an infinite number of values or only non-negative whole numbers, respectively.
+    * Define a categorical variable is a variable that can take on one of a limited, and usually fixed, number of possible values, thus assigning each individual to a particular group or "category."
       * If the variable is categorical, determine if it is **ordinal** based on whether or not the levels have a natural ordering.

   * Variables, associated or independent:
     *  Define **associated** variables as variables that show some relationship with one another.
 Further categorize this relationship as positive or negative association, when possible.
     * Define variables that are not associated as independent.

   * Variables, explanatory or response:
     * Identify the **explanatory** variable in a pair of variables as the variable suspected of affecting the other.
 The affected variable is called a **response** variable.
 However, note that labeling variables as explanatory and response does not guarantee that the relationship between the two is actually causal, even if there is an association identified between the two variables.